Visyond/website-hugo/site/content/pricings/pricingplans.md

       img: /img/spreadsheet_collaboration_3x.png
       limitslist:
         - title: 2 projects
+          tooltip: The number of simultaneously active projects that you can work on.
         - title: 2 scenarios
+          tooltip: >-
+            Create and quickly switch between different scenarios in the spreadsheet.
         - title: 2 collaborators per project
           tooltip: "A collaborator is a stakeholder that, depending on the permissions you set and their subscription, can view or edit all or some worksheets and dashboard/slides.\r"
       markdown: ''